casino

 Understanding the risks

 The reason that EvolveMyRetirement® uses Monte Carlo simulation is not to play the odds, but to measure risk.
 Once you know the risks you’re taking, you can decide whether they’re within your comfort zone.
 Most people would prefer to take no risk at all, and still have a luxurious retirement.
 That might be possible if you’re lucky enough to have a generous gold-plated defined benefit pension.
 But these are becoming much rarer, and you’re more likely to need to rely at least in part on investments (defined contribution pension, ISA, etc.).
-In that case, you’re decisions on how to invest should be guided by your attitude to risk.
+In that case, your decisions on how to invest will naturally reflect your attitude to risk.
 There are actually two different types of financial risk.

 The first type of risk is the long-term risk of running out of money during your lifetime.
 You only live once, so you can’t rerun your life once you’ve run out of retirement funds.
-So you need to make good decisions year on year for the rest of your life.
-Some setbacks are okay, but you need to be able to recover from them during your lifetime.
-The risk of not being able to recover from setbacks needs to be low enough for your peace of mind.
+This means making decisions over time that align with your circumstances and preferences.
+Ideally, setbacks should be manageable within your lifetime, and the risk of not recovering should be low enough for your peace of mind.

 The second type of risk is the short-term risk of investments falling in value.
 Some types of investment fluctuate more wildly than others.
 This is known as ‘volatility‘.
 For example, equities tend to be more volatile than bonds.
 But in the long term, a diversified portfolio of equities is likely to outperform a similar portfolio of bonds.
 But the equity journey may be a bit of a rollercoaster ride.
 If most of your investments are in equities and there’s a stockmarket crash, you might not have the stomach to stay the distance.